top of page

 Think of anti-inflammatory foods as protective and preventive rather than directly healing.
 Prevention is their superpower.

-Here are 5 of our favourite anti inflammatory foods, and why we love them:
+Here are 5 of our favourite anti-inflammatory foods, and why we love them:

 Blueberries